Circlebit/bwbingo/README.md

  * ~~make a bingo table from the bwList~~
  * interactive bingo table for playing in the browser
  * nice printing for playing on paper
+ * Some CSS and possibly jQuery for eye candy
  *